 When you sign a credit card agreement, whether physically or electronically you agree to make the minimum monthly payments.
 The agreement constitutes a legal contract.

 You may not receive a warning or collection calls from the credit card company but your account will generally be charged-off in the same 180-day time period as if no payments were received.

-Anytime you make less than the minimum payment, your credit card account can be considered delinquent and a charge-off can ensue.
+Paying only the minimum payment can represent its own set of financial challenges; but, anytime you make less than the minimum payment, your credit card account can be considered delinquent and a charge-off can ensue.

 Some credit card issuers have official “hardship programs” that are temporary (3, 6, 12 months), or for the lifetime of the balance repayment.

-More about credit card hardship programs
+How credit card hardship programs work?

 - Credit card hardship programs can be short-term (up to 12 months) or permanent (until the balance is paid).

 So don't be shocked if you haven't heard about it.

 It’s so secret that credit card companies may even call their hardship programs by different names.
 If you’ve been speaking to a general customer service representative, they may not have offered this type of program as an option because they may not know the company has a hardship program.

-What happens to your credit score with a credit card hardship program
+What happens to your credit score with a credit card hardship program?

 More than likely charging privileges will be suspended with a hardship program.
 Some credit card issuers reinstate the card once the program is completed.

-How the credit card hardship program appears on your credit report depends on the credit card company.
+How the credit card hardship program appears on your credit report depends on the credit card issuer.
 Some credit card issuers will not report negative information as long as the customer maintains a good standing in the program.

 If you’re able to get into a credit card hardship program, make sure you ask all the pertinent credit score (i.e. will my payments be reported “Paid as Agreed” and “Never Late”) questions before entering into an agreement.